 Wingate had met Pope John Paul II over a dozen times, and has said Holy Mass with Pope John Paul II-—who is now declared a saint by the Catholic Church.
 Father Wingate celebrates Latin Mass every day.

 This is Sister Maria de las Nieves Garcia speaking about Garabandal and who knew Conchita personally.
 It is in Spanish.
 But, beware for there exist falsehoods, as reflected in this video, which had predicted something to happen in 2017.
 The world wide web contains anything and everything, and there is a tendency for some to exercise their thoughts as if they are historians, and the tendency to be off key will appear.
 There was no dooming event in 2017.
-Perhaps, they meant well however.
-If you get the chance to read Alert: For The Times, Book of Secrets, the story of both Garabandal and Fatima including the pros and cons is described and, according to the story, indeed there is to come a warning when the world would be in great turmoil.
-One part relates the warning will serve as a purification to rectify the conscience of the world, and prepare it for the great miracle.
-This miracle is to be announced by one of the seers, Conchita.
+Perhaps, they meant well, however.
+We live in strange times.
+By reading Alert: For The Times, Book of Secrets, you have entered the story of both Garabandal and Fatima, including the pros and cons and, according to another story described in another part of this digital book taken from the time of 2004, a great turmoil in the sanctuary of Fatima materialized, about 19 years ago.
+More about the turmoil will be elaborated in this digital book.

 Father Wingate is a private person, and does not seek publicity.

-How he got to meet Sister Lucia is aother strange story.
-Sister Lucia was in Rome to see the Pope.
-For almost a whole week, she had been trying to see Pope John Paul II.
-But, the Vatican’s doors were not opened to her.
-At this particular time, Father Wingate was in Rome, too.
-On a particular Saturday, he met a nun who asked him if he would carry a letter to the Pope because the nun was told he would go see the Pope.
-In reality, Wingate did not know how because, as in the past, he did not have an appointment.
-However, he agreed and arrangements were made to take the letter anyway.
+How he got to meet Sister Lucia is a strange story that is related in this ebook, personally told to this author.
+On a particular Saturday, he met a nun who asked him if he would carry a letter to the Pope John Paul II because the nun was told he would go see the Pope.
+He agreed and arrangements were made to take the letter.

 Sister Lucia turned around, and said, “Oh, yes, I know him.” in Portuguese.
-Wingate did not know Portuguese and did not know what was said, until an interpreter related all this to him.
 She also said, “Heaven has spoken of him.
 I know Saint Michael will assure that this letter will reach the Holy Father, for me.”

 The tall Swiss Guard pointed at Father Wingate.

 The Swiss Guard then took the clip board from the usher and wrote Andrew Wingate on it.
 The semi-bewildered usher looked at it, and calmly read the name.
 With no fuss, Father Wingate went into the waiting room, where he later did get to see the Pope.
-The tall handsome Swiss Guard was Wingate’s guardian angel.
+The tall handsome Swiss Guard was Wingate’s guardian angel, Wingate told me.
+But, the story did not end there.

 When they met, the Pope was told Sister Lucia was there to see the Pope.